apache/pulsar/site2/docs/security-kerberos.md

     and the location of the keytab where the principal is stored.
 It allows the broker to use the keytab specified in this section.
 2. `PulsarClient` is a section name in the JASS file used by each client.
 This section tells the client which principal to use inside Kerberos and the location of the keytab where the principal is stored.
 It allows the client to use the keytab specified in this section.
+    In the following example, this `PulsarClient` section will also be used in the Pulsar internal admin configuration, in cli command of `bin/pulsar-client`, `bin/pulsar-perf` and `bin/pulsar-admin`.
+You can also add different section for different use case.

-It is also a choice to have 2 separate JAAS configuration files: the file for broker will only have `PulsarBroker` section; while the one for client only have `PulsarClient` section.
+It is also a choice to have 2 separate JAAS configuration files: the file for broker will have both section; while the one for client only have `PulsarClient` section.

-### Kerberos configuration for Brokers
+### 1.2.
+Kerberos configuration for Brokers

+#### 1.2.1. configure `broker.conf` file

-1. In the `broker.conf` file, set Kerberos related configuration.
+ In the `broker.conf` file, set Kerberos related configuration.

  - Set `authenticationEnabled` to `true`;
  - Set `authenticationProviders` to choose `AuthenticationProviderSasl`;
- - Set `saslJaasClientAllowedIds` regex for principal that is allowed to connect to broker.
+ - Set `saslJaasClientAllowedIds` regex for principal that is allowed to connect to broker;
- - Set `saslJaasBrokerSectionName` that corresponding to the section in JAAS configuration file for broker.
+ - Set `saslJaasBrokerSectionName` that corresponding to the section in JAAS configuration file for broker;

+ In order to get Pulsar internal admin client working right, You need these 2 configuration in `broker.conf` file.
+ - set `brokerClientAuthenticationPlugin` to client plugin `AuthenticationSasl`;
+ - set `brokerClientAuthenticationParameters` to value in Json string `{"saslJaasClientSectionName":"PulsarClient", "serverType":"broker"}`, in which `PulsarClient` is the section name in above `pulsar_jaas.conf` file, and `"serverType":"broker"` indicate that internal admin client will connect to a Pulsar Broker;

  Here is an example:

 ```